Usage Guides

 Identity Confirmation

 Mass Spectrometry (MS) confirms the molecular weight matches the theoretical MW of the stated compound.
-This rules out mislabeled or adulterated products.
+Rules out mislabeled or adulterated products.

 Purity by HPLC